-Draw previews for
+Draw Components' previews

-- Components - enable to draw a preview for components in the report.
+Enable to draw a preview for components in the report.

 - Use Color - enable to allow the library report to contain elements in color for either word or web documents.

-If you have chosen to add the generated report to the project after generation, it will appear in the Projects panel under the Generated\Documents sub-folder (for an HTML style report), or the Generated\Text Documents sub-folder (for a Doc style report).
+If you have chosen to add the generated report to the project after generation, it will appear in the Projects panel under the Generated\Documents sub-folder (for a HTML style report), or the Generated\Text Documents sub-folder (for a Doc style report).

 Component Rule Checker